-The following information is what you must know BEFORE traveling to the Philippines.
+The following is a practical information about the Philippines you must know BEFORE traveling to the country.

 Most passport holders don’t need a visa to enter the Philippines.
 As a tourist, you can visit the Philippines for 30 days.
 You can extend your visa for an additional 30 days upon arrival at Manila and Cebu international Airports or any time within your first 30 days in the Philippines.

 Connect with the Bureau of Immigration for details on extending your visa.

 Use this website to verify that you are from a country which is eligible for a 30 day tourist visa.

 It’s best to visit the country during the dry season.
 The dry season starts in late November and ends in May.
 The rainy seasons starts in June and lasts till October.
 September and October are often the typhoon season in the Philippines.

 Christmas, like in most countries, is the busiest time of the year.
 It’s like a month-long celebration and traffic in big cities is usually worst.
 Big festivals in the Visayas take place every weekend of January.

 The best time to beach bum and explore the islands is from March to May since it is summer in the Philippines.
 Booking for summer trips must be done as early as a month before the target schedule since resorts get fully booked early.